mautic/developer-documentation-new/docs/plugins/mvc.rst

         // Clean up or remove bindings before unloading };

 The system executes these callbacks when it injects or removes content via AJAX.
-This is useful for initializing dynamic components such as charts, inputs with autocomplete, or other JS-driven features.
+This is useful for initializing dynamic Components such as charts, autocomplete inputs, or other JavaScript-driven features.

 To use this feature, pass the ``mauticContent`` key through the controller's ``delegateView()`` method.
 For example, the method ``Mautic.helloWorldDetailsOnLoad()`` calls for the following: